tc39/proposal-freeze-prototype/README.md

 ## Current status

-Stage 0 - has not been presented to the committee.
+Stage 1 - exporing the shape of the design space.

 ## Proposal